(This post was updated on March 28 to reflect the approval of Substitute House Bill 378 by the Ohio House Finance Committee on March 21.)

 But their own cities and neighborhoods need not apply.

-The new program, created by House Bill 378 — now close to final approval by the House Finance Committee — would appropriate $100 million in Third Frontier funds to subsidize local broadband infrastructure projects that would provide fast Internet service to “unserved areas”.
+The new program, created by House Bill 378 — approved last week by the House Finance Committee, and now awaiting a vote of the full House — would appropriate $100 million in Third Frontier funds to subsidize local broadband infrastructure projects that would provide fast Internet service to “unserved areas”.
 “Broadband” is defined using the FCC’s standard — currently 25 mbps down and 3 mbps up.
 “Unserved” means that an area has no providers offering residential Internet access at those speeds, at any price, “according to the latest state broadband map.”.

 In practice, that means the proposed grant program is meant only for areas that aren’t served either by digital cable providers or by advanced telco services like AT&T’s fiber-to-the-node.